htappen/r-google-cloud-ai/notebooks/README.md

 gcloud builds submit . -t gcr.io/<YOUR PROJECT>/<YOUR CONTAINER NAME>:latest
 ```

+*Note*: you only need to do this once!
+Every Notebook instance from here on out will use the same Docker image.

 1. Start a new Notebook instance.
 Make sure to choose a [custom container](https://cloud.google.com/ai-platform/notebooks/docs/custom-container).
 Pass in the gcr.io address you created earlier.

 ## Customization